 Sessions follow a four-step process:

 2.)
 The student demonstrates understanding by repeating the process themselves following the “Build, Write, Say” method explained in the program.
 A number of different learning strategies are implemented at this stage, many of which are in the digital resources.
-For instance, in Addition and Subtraction there are 17 activities you might use.
+For instance, in the Addition and Subtraction program there are 17 activities you might use.
 Many of them are games that utilize the colored blocks.

 3.)
 Students draw, write, and say the math facts to transition from dependence upon concrete objects to using their visual memory.
+Drawing replaces the building in step two.

 4.)
-Use the Fact Check Cards to assess mastery of the facts.
+Parents use the Fact Check Cards to assess mastery of the facts.
 Fact Check Cards are small flashcards showing individual math facts to be mastered.
 There are three blank stars on each card.
 Each time students can say the answer in fewer than three seconds (on three separate occasions), you will color in a star.
 The fact will be considered mastered when all three stars are filled in.

 Addition and Subtraction

 The Addition and Subtraction program should take about six to eight weeks to complete.
 It is arranged in 22 lessons, and each lesson includes all four steps described above.
 The box for this program also includes a set of colored pencils, with colors that match the blocks.
 Learning the colors to associate with the blocks is an important aspect of this program.
 Students first work with the colored blocks to represent math facts.
 They shift to drawing pictures of the manipulatives using the appropriate colored pencils.
 Then they draw only a colored line to represent each manipulative as they write the problem, helping them to gradually shift away from reliance on the blocks.
+(Updates were added to the online resources in June of 2021 to improve the transitions from topic to topic and provide additional assessments.)

 Multiplication with a Bridge to Division